berkaysahiin/Data-Structures/README.md

 # Data-Structures

-This are some of the data structures that i implemented in C. There are also other worth-looking data structures that i learned but not implemented such as red-black trees and splay trees.
+These are some of the data structures that i implemented in C. There are also other worth-looking data structures that i learned but not implemented such as red-black trees and splay trees.

 Resources that i find helpful: